jacobvarner/hoops-jacobvarner/_posts/2020-2-7-auburn-basketball-offensive-and-defensive-efficiencies-in-the-bruce-pearl-era-with-graphs.md

 record since Tony Barbee's team in 2012-2013.

-Despite a lot of bad performances on both ends of the court, Auburn still posted the third best offensive performance under Bruce Pearl with 140.6 points per 100 possession against Northwestern State in the fourth game of the season.
-The game was the best offensive performance of the year and was 25.2 points per 100 possessions better than every other game the rest of the season.
+Despite a lot of bad performances on both ends of the court, Auburn still posted the third-best offensive performance under Bruce Pearl with 140.6 points per 100 possession against Northwestern State in the fourth game of the season.
+The game was the best offensive performance of the year and was 25.2 points per 100 possessions better than every other game for the rest of the season.

 The very last game of the season was the worst defensively where Auburn gave up 141.0 points per 100 possessions against Tennessee in the first round of the SEC